HIV Testing and Privacy in Massachusetts

 What laws in Massachusetts govern informed consent for HIV testing?

-Massachusetts law12 provides that a physician, health care provider, or health care facility may not do any of the following without first obtaining a person’s written informed consent:
+In 2012, Massachusetts changed the HIV testing part of the law12 to require only "verbal informed consent."
+However, a physician, health care provider, or health care facility may not do any of the following without first obtaining a person’s written informed consent:

 - Reveal to third parties that a person took an HIV test; or